Civil rights groups, LGBTQ advocates rip Sessions' religious liberty task force

 Melling added that the agency's guidance "encourages private groups to discriminate with government funds."

-The task force, Sessions said Monday at a religious freedom forum that the DOJ had convened, will implement and enforce legal guidance his agency had previously provided regarding how to best apply religious liberty protections in federal law.
-He painted a picture of a country suffering amid a "changing cultural climate," with religious people of all stripes under fire from the federal government.
+The task force will implement and enforce legal guidance the DOJ had previously provided regarding how to best apply religious liberty protections in federal law, Sessions said Monday at a religious freedom forum that the DOJ had convened.
+He painted a picture of a country suffering amid a "changing cultural climate," with religious people of all faiths under fire from the federal government.

 “A dangerous movement, undetected by many, is now challenging and eroding our great tradition of religious freedom,” he said.
 “There can be no doubt.
 This is no little matter.
 It must be confronted and defeated.”